-How to Partition a Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master
+How to Partition Windows Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master

-If you choose to partition a disk drive soon after you have purchased a new laptop/desktop, or following fresh Windows installation, the process should run flawlessly.
-If however, you decide to partition it months or years later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.
+If you choose to partition a new disk drive during Windows installation, the process should run flawlessly.
+If however, you do it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.

 Using Windows operating system, you can partition the hard disk drive during Windows setup or using the Shrink volume tool.

 When you run Windows setup from DVD or USB, choose Custom (Advanced) when you reach that stage in Setup which asks you to select type of installation.

 Unlike the Upgrade option, Custom (Advanced) install allows you to configure partitions manually.

 Suppose the hard drive is new or unused, you will see Disc 0 unallocated, but different partitions will show up in case the hard drive is partitioned.

 Click Drive Options (Advanced) and you will see New, in the next window.
 Click on the option and a new window with partition options will pop up.